edenradovich/data-wrangling/README.md

 <a id='winner'></a>
 ## Winner

-Congrats to the Golden Retriever for being the highest rated dog breed!
+Congrats to the Golden Retriever for being the highest rated dog breed on the WeRateDogs Twitter feed!
 ![Golden Retriever](/golden_retriever.png)